 Net emissions from the LULUCF sector fluctuated significantly over the time series.
-The fluctuations in net emissions from LULUCF (figure 2.2.6) were mainly influenced by harvesting, afforestation and deforestation rates (see the LULUCF sector section below).
+These fluctuations (figure 2.2.6) were mainly influenced by harvesting, afforestation and deforestation rates (see the section on the LULUCF sector below).

-Figure 2.2.6 Absolute change in net emissions from the LULUCF sector, from 1990 to 2022
+Figure 2.2.6 Absolute change in net emissions from the LULUCF sector, from 1990 to 2023